 Michelle was also passionate about bringing attention to those who have served in the military and their families.
 Dr. Jill Biden and Michelle Obama began Joining Forces to offer assistance and support to military families in need.
 Joining Forces focused on wellness, employment, and education to ensure veterans' personal and professional wellness and development.

-Michelle's genuine commitment to kids, girls, veterans, and military families, and the otherwise disenfranchised in our country will have a lasting impact on our nation for several generations to come.
+Michelle's genuine commitment to kids, girls, veterans, military families, and the otherwise disenfranchised in our country will have a lasting impact on our nation for several generations.

 For more info on this fabulous First Lady, pick up her inspirational book, "Becoming: A Guided Journal for Discovering Your Voice," check out her documentary, "Becoming," based on the book, or tune in to "The Michelle.
 Obama Podcast."
 We have not heard the last of her legacy yet.